omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 This paper present an AMM on lightning network, which is more general than current existing constant product/sum/mix models, and the infrastructure is completely different than the onchain AMM. **It is an abstraction of constant invariant model**: the curve is a 2-manifold, which is locally homeomorphic to the open unit circle, not predefined, but calculated during the system working.

-Constant product or constrant sum, which are locally homeomorphic to a open unit circle, are special cases of 2-manifold.
-The two models work because the arbitragers will exploit tiny differences of prices between different markets, if the price deviates substantially from fair value.
+Constant product or constant sum invariants, which are locally homeomorphic to an open unit circle, are special cases of 2-manifold.
+The two models work because the arbitragers will exploit tiny price differences between different markets, if the price deviates substantially from fair value.

-This paper outlines the core mechanism of how AMM on LN works.
+This paper takes arbitrage into modeling, outlines the core mechanism of how AMM on LN works.
 We assume readers are familiar with both LN and AMM, so that we will omit introduction to basic concepts.
 For Bitcoin lightning network, we refer to lnd, and for smart asset lightning network, we refer to Omnibolt.

 ## liquidity pool: from discrete to continuous space